PNDeb/pinenote-tweaks/pn_handbook/userguide_raw/docs/index.md

 ### Xournalpp/Writing

-* Switch to "BW+Dither" mode when working in Xpp
+* Switch to "BW+Dither" mode when working in Xournalpp
 * Kinetic scrolling needs to be disabled because GTK3's implementation interferes with some aspect of touch input handling, including touch cancel events